remy-abergel/pyepri/docs/index.md

 # PyEPRI -- A CPU & GPU compatible Python package for Electron Paramagnetic Resonance Imaging

-This Python package implements Low-Level Operators involved in Electron Paramagnetic Resonance (EPR) and also High-level Advanced Algorithms for end-users.
+This Python package implements low-level operators involved in Electron Paramagnetic Resonance (EPR) and also high-level advanced algorithms for end-users.
 This package is fully implemented in Python and provides both CPU and GPU computation capabilities, through the libraries [Numpy](https://numpy.org/), [PyTorch](https://pytorch.org/) and [Cupy](https://cupy.dev/).

-The PyEPRI package is the fruit of a long term interdisciplinary collaboration between two French laboratories hosted at [Université Paris Cité](https://u-paris.fr/): the [MAP5 Laboratory](https://map5.mi.parisdescartes.fr/) (Laboratory of Applied
+The PyEPRI package is the fruit of a long-term interdisciplinary collaboration between two French laboratories hosted at [Université Paris Cité](https://u-paris.fr/): the [MAP5 Laboratory](https://map5.mi.parisdescartes.fr/) (Laboratory of Applied